Midlife Sidequests & Hong Kong Clarity

 Playing with my drone behind Big Buddha, on Lantau Island

-I also decided to do a video diary every day I was in Hong Kong.
-I don’t know why the idea popped into my head, and I have no plan to ever post them anywhere, but I think something about the process of talking to myself and watching it back was cathartic and clarifying.
+Before leaving Thailand, I decided to do a video diary every day I was in Hong Kong.
+I don’t know why the idea popped into my head, and I have no plans to ever post said videos anywhere; still, something about the process of talking to myself and watching it back was at least as cathartic and clarifying as it was embarrassing.

-From the first moments of trying to articulate my state of mind in the Don Mueang airport, nervously side-eying travelers in nearby seats who surely must be looking at and silently judging me (Oh, Narcissus, the tangled web you weave) to my first “oh shit I’m in China” moment, to feeding eggs to a bi-lingual frenchie, to the moments when an abusive ex created another fake account and try to contact me (BLOCKED again), to spending money without calculating the exchange rate first, to watching a cat stalk butterflies in the garden, and finally to the first freeing moments I felt that dark cloud begin to discipate, I caputured it all with my front facing camera and without filters of any kind.
+From the first moments of trying to articulate my state of mind in the Don Mueang airport, nervously side-eying travelers in nearby seats who surely must be looking at and silently judging me (Oh, Narcissus, the tangled web you weave), to my first “oh shit” moment, to feeding eggs to a bi-lingual frenchie, to the moments when an abusive ex created another fake account to try to contact me (BLOCKED again), to spending money without calculating the exchange rate, to watching a cat stalk butterflies in the garden; and finally, to the first freeing moments I felt that dark cloud begin to dissipate, all captured with my front-facing camera and not a single filter in sight.
+Ooof… yeah, an Oscar-worthy performance it was not.

 And here we observe the urban Apex predator… surveying her kingdom and plotting her next move against a most fearsome opponent: the common garden butterfly.